Jason Maus enters his 11th season as the head men’s and women’s cross country and track & field coach at Ohio Northern.

 Cross Country under Maus

-Casey Gantt is in his tenth season as the assistant coach for men’s and women’s cross country and track & field.
+Casey Gantt is in his 11th season as an assistant coach for men’s and women’s cross country and track & field at Ohio Northern.

-He helped coach Josh Colbert to a national title in the long jump at the 2014 NCAA III Outdoor Championships.
+In 2014, he coached Josh Colbert to a national title in the long jump at the NCAA Division III Outdoor Championships in Delaware, Ohio.

-He also coached Kelsey Commager to the 2017 Indoor and Outdoor National Meets in the triple jump.
+He also guided Kelsey Commager to the 2017 indoor and outdoor national championships in the triple jump.

-He was also named the 2016 Outdoor Great Lakes Region Women's Assistant Coach of the Year.
+Gantt was named the outdoor All-Great Lakes Region Female Assistant Coach of the Year during the 2016 campaign.

-Additionally, Gantt has a Bachelor’s Degree from Illinois State, where he was a four-year varsity letterman and multiple-time All-Conference athlete.
+Gantt received his bachelor’s degree from Illinois State where he was a four-year varsity letterman and multiple-time All-Conference athlete.
 He was named a scholar-athlete and was inducted into the Lake County (Ill.)
 Athletics Hall of Fame in 2010.

-Gant has USTFCCCA Event Specialist Certifications in sprints, hurdles, relays and jumps.
-He also has his USTFCCCA Strength and Conditioning certification and USATF Level 1 certification.
+Gantt has USTFCCCA Event Specialist Certifications in the sprint, hurdles, relay, and jump events.
+He also has earned a USTFCCCA Strength and Conditioning certification and a USATF Level 1 certification.